Ouranosinc/scen_workflow_afr/README.md

 ### v1.0.1

 Implemented features:
-- calculation of statistics for climate scenarios to include user-defined quantiles.
+- calculation of statistics for climate scenarios to include user-defined centiles.

 ### v1.0.2